MicrosoftDocs/azure-docs/articles/terraform/terraform-create-vm-scaleset-network-disks-using-packer-hcl.md

 In this step, you create the following network infrastructure in a new Azure resource group:
   - One VNET with the address space of 10.0.0.0/16
-  - One subnet with the addess space of 10.0.2.0/24
+  - One subnet with the address space of 10.0.2.0/24
   - Two public IP addresses.
 One used by the virtual machine scale set load balancer; the other used to connect to the SSH jumpbox

 You also need a resource group where all the resources are created.